Mteixeira88/Clip-To-Cloud/README.md

 Revoke the device whenever you want.

 Remember, you always have the last word.

+#### Copy Once, Paste Everywhere

+Copy and paste clips at work, at home, and on the go.

 <img alt="" src="/5-Sync With All Your Devices.jpg">